atulgoswami21/CRC-Installer-PS/README.md

 If run on Windows 10 it disables Windows 10 hibernation mode, telementary, Wi-Fi sense, Cortana, diagnostics tracking service, and changes the default Explorer page to "This PC" and sets the default taskbar.

+# Fix 1.5.6

+Fixed crashing issue on Windows 7.

 # Fix 1.5.5

-Fixedprogram with Kaspersky and TeamViewer not installing.
+Fixed problem with Kaspersky and TeamViewer not installing.

 # Fix 1.5.4